AliAman500/MazeTankers/README.md

 --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED

 ## Licensing
 Our project is open-source, we believe that allowing the community to reuse our code, we can help individuals better understand key concepts in programming and potentially work on their own projects to create valuable software for people.
 Open Source helps the programming community by removing barriers between innovators.
 It promotes a free exchange of ideas within a community driven to learn and better themselves and the industry as a whole.
-If you want to add more features to the game, contact burkia@uwindsor.ca to get collobaration permission.
+If you want to add more features to the game, contact Ali at burkia@uwindsor.ca to get collobaration permission.

 **Contribution**

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please email Ali at burkia@uwindsor.ca for collaboration permissions.

 **Licensed Libraries**
 ###### 1 - Java3D licensed under the GNU LGPL version 2.1 for public use.